leonardobaptistella/Portifolio/index.md

 # Project

-Welcome to my portfolio of printed circuit boards Here, I proudly present a selection of the PCBs I have meticulously designed over the past few years.
+Welcome to my portfolio of printed circuit boards!
+Here, I proudly present a selection of the PCBs I have meticulously designed over the past few years.
 The majority of these boards are integral components of projects that I worked on during my tenure as a member of the esteemed research and outreach group, Zenith EESC-USP.
 Each PCB showcased here represents a culmination of dedication, innovation, and technical expertise, reflecting my commitment to pushing the boundaries of electronic design.
 I invite you to explore this collection and witness the exciting journey of my contributions to the world of PCB development within the realm of Zenith EESC-USP.

 ## London Power - EPS
 This board played a crucial role in the satellite's mission by efficiently charging its batteries using solar panels and converting energy levels to power all other essential subsystems.
 With its reliable and efficient design, the power board ensured a continuous energy supply, contributing significantly to the success of the USPSat-I